What Does it Take to Be a Logistician?

 Coordination: Adjusting actions in relation to others’ actions.

 - Logistics Supervisor

 Is There Going to be Demand for Logisticians?

-In 2016, there was an estimated number of 148,700 jobs in the United States for Logistician.
+There were about 148,700 jobs for Logistician in 2016 (in the United States).
 New jobs are being produced at a rate of 6.9% which is above the national average.
 The Bureau of Labor Statistics predicts 10,300 new jobs for Logistician by 2026.
-Due to new job openings and attrition, there will be an estimated 15,600 positions for Logistician per year.
+Due to new job openings and attrition, there will be an average of 15,600 job openings in this field each year.